AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Streaming**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 To capture with OBS, right click the source and make sure the capture method is set to Windows 10 (1903 and up).
-Tracking performance is everything and streaming at while quality can cause tracking performance to dip.
+Note: Good tracking performance is everything in VRDUS for comfort drumming and streaming at high quality can cause tracking performance to dip.
 Make sure to configure and test your settings acordingly if you are low on system resources.

 ░░░░░**Display**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░